-It is a cost you could deduct if you paid or incurred it to operate an existing active trade or business (in the same field).
-2) It is a cost you pay or incur before the date your active trade or business begins.
+- It is a cost you could deduct if you paid or incurred it to operate an existing active trade or business (in the same field). - It is a cost you pay or incur before the date your active trade or business begins.

-Start-up costs include costs for the following:
+Start-up costs include costs for the following.

-- Surveys of potential markets. - Analyses of available facilities, labor, supplies, etc. - Advertisements for the opening. - Salaries and wages for employees who are being trained, and their instructors. - Travel and other necessary costs for securing prospective distributors, suppliers, or customers. - Salaries and fees for executives and consultants, or for similar professional services.
+- An analysis or survey of potential markets, products, labor supply, transportation facilities, etc. - Advertisements for the opening of the business. - Salaries and wages for employees who are being trained, and their instructors. - Travel and other necessary costs for securing prospective distributors, suppliers, or customers. - Salaries and fees for executives and consultants, or for similar professional services.

 Nonqualifying costs.
-Start-up costs do not include the following.
+Start-up costs do not include deductible interest, taxes, or research and experimental costs.